pengyou200902/bankatm/README.md

 # Run

-- Just run the main function in Main.java
+- Open the project by IDEA best and run the main function in Main.java

 # Database Setup